magedtolbaslama/Landing-page-Maged_Udacity/README.md

 code has beed added to app.js :

-// create Global variable (scts ) for document sections to add sections automatically to navigation bar const scts = document.querySelectorAll('section');
+create Global variable (scts ) for document sections to add sections automatically to navigation bar document.querySelectorAll('section')

-// create Global variable (upgo ) to scroll the document to top part when click the Top button const upgo = document.getElementById('topScroll');
+ create Global variable (upgo ) to scroll the document to top part when click the Top button document.getElementById('topScroll')

-/* create Global variable (freg ) to append document elements instead of adding elements to document directly so we can avoid reflow and repaint */ const frag = document.createDocumentFragment();
+ create Global variable (freg ) to append document elements instead of adding elements to document directly so we can avoid reflow and repaint document.createDocumentFragment()

-// create Global variable (myul ) to add unordered list automatically to the document const myul = document.querySelector('ul');
+create Global variable (myul ) to add unordered list automatically to the document document.querySelector('ul');

-/**
- * End Global Variables
- * Start Helper Functions
- *
-*/

-//build dynamically the navigation bar scts.forEach(section => {
+build dynamically the navigation bar forEach(section => {
 // Get section id then store it in section_id variable
     const section_id = section.getAttribute('id');
 //Get section data-nav then store it in data_nav variable